Unik-lif/PAPER_NOTES/TEE/00SEVen.md

 **closer look**

 ### MY READING METHODS:
-Skipping, done in 2 hours.
+Skipping, done in 2 hours. => still need to improve.

 But maybe a closer look should be needed, see Stanford notes later.